Nalfey/BST-HUD/README.md

 ```

 ### v1.5
-update to the refresh frequency of the HP/TP bars
+* Update to the refresh frequency of the HP/TP bars

 ### v1.4
 * Ready timer tweak